jina-ai/finetuner/docs/concepts/callbacks.md

 INFO     Finished 🚀
 ```

-For a more detailed explanation of parameters and usage, please refer to the {ref}`evaluation <evaluation>` page.
+For a more detailed explanation of the parameters and usage of `EvaluationCallback`, please refer to the {ref}`evaluation <evaluation>` page.

 ## BestModelCheckpoint